 • Why do you think that is the answer?
-Explain it to me in as much detail as possible.
+Explain it to me in as much detail as possible. • What do you think "the government" means in Question 3?

-• Tell me how Question 3 could be improved, so that it is easier to understand and answer.
+• - Tell me how Question 3 could be improved, so that it is easier to understand and answer.